 The criminal defense attorneys at Sammis Law Firm represent clients charged with crimes throughout the greater Tampa Bay area.

-We also know how to force DNA testing when it might prove our client’s innocence.
+We also know how to force DNA testing when it might help us get charges dropped, show reasonable doubt in our cases, or even prove our client’s innocence.

 Call 813-250-0500 to discuss your case.